malaybaku/VMagicMirror/docs/pages/english/docs/motion.md

 `Enable Typing / Mouse Motion`: On by default.
 If turned off, the avatar stops to react to typing, mouse pointer move, or gamepad input.
 If you want to set the avatar always simply standing, turn off this checkbox.

 `Modify shoulder motion`: Make shoulder motion richer.
-On by default, but please disable it when your avatar does not suit for this feature.
+Enabled by default.

 `Waist width [cm]`: Set how much the character put his/her elbow outside.